SanderRonde/wc-lib/README.md

 The custom events that can be listened to for a given component can be specified in the class' type as well.
 This way you always know what events a specific component delivers and what arguments they have.

 #### JSX
 The library also features support for JSX.
-Combining JSX with typed properties and events makes sure you even have type safety in your HTML, making sure you only pass the correct types of values to properties.
+Combining JSX with typed properties and events makes sure you even have type safety in your HTML, making sure you only pass the correct types of values to properties. **Note:** Make sure you have `{"jsx": "react", "jsxFactory": "html.jsx"}` in your tsconfig's compiler options since passing React elements won't work.

 #### HTML and CSS Typings